"The Raven" Plot Diagram

 - [ELA-Literacy/RL/6/3] Describe how a particular story’s or drama’s plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution

-A common use case for storyboard that is for students to create a Plot Diagram of the events from a novel.
-Not only is this a great way to teach the parts of a plot but to reinforce major events and help students develop greater understanding for literary structures.
+A common use for Storyboard That is to help students create a plot diagram of the events from a story.
+Not only is this a great way to teach the parts of the plot, but it reinforces major events and help students develop greater understanding of literary structures.

 Example "Raven" Plot Diagram